Guidance on the risk-based approach to combatting money laundering and terrorist financing

 - For your high-risk clients and business relationships), you will be required to adopt the following prescribed special measures:

 - Conduct more frequent monitoring of your business relationship.

-- Take enhanced measures to ascertain the identification and/or keep client information up to date (examples of measures can be found subsection 6.4 of Guideline 4)
+- Take enhanced measures to ascertain the identification and/or keep client information up to date (examples of measures can be found in subsection 6.4 of Guideline 4).

 For detailed information on risk mitigation measures, please consult sections 6.2, 6.3 and 6.4 of Guideline 4: Implementation of a Compliance Regime.